Arizona GOP Says It Will Stop Mark Kelly, Husband Of Shooting Survivor Gabby Giffords, ‘Dead In His Tracks’

 Ward has come under criticism for her choice of wording in the fundraising email, with those in Kelly’s campaign calling it inappropriate.

-“This dangerous rhetoric has absolutely no place in Arizona and is what’s wrong with our politics,” said Jacob Peters, a Kelly spokesman, via The Associated Press.
+“This dangerous rhetoric has absolutely no place in Arizona and is what’s wrong with our politics,” said Jacob Peters, a Kelly spokesman, via the Associated Press.
 “Mark Kelly is running for Senate to overcome this type of nasty divisiveness that does nothing for Arizonans.”

 Utterly ridiculous!
 I don’t wish harm on Mr. Kelly.
 We disagree politically on the Constitution and the #2a, and I’m well aware of the harm his policies would cause should he ever be elected.
 Dishonest stories like this are dangerous and irresponsible! https://t.co/8wfU8QQtSO